Our Services

 Helpful Resources

-Non-alcoholic beer contains minimal alcohol but still delivers 10 to 20 grams of carbohydrates and up to 3 grams of sugar per 12-ounce serving, which can raise blood sugar and potentially worsen neuropathy symptoms in people with diabetes or blood sugar issues.
-You can reduce these risks by reading labels carefully, limiting yourself to one serving, pairing with protein or healthy fats and monitoring your glucose response.
+Non-alcoholic beer can affect neuropathy symptoms even without alcohol.
+A 12-ounce serving contains 10 to 20 grams of carbohydrates and up to 3 grams of sugar, which can spike blood glucose and worsen nerve pain in people with diabetes or blood sugar issues.

 Can You Drink Non-Alcoholic Beer if You Have Neuropathy?